Skip to main content

 Do you charge for initial consultations?

-No. The first 45-minute Google Meet is complimentary—an opportunity for you to get to know us and explore whether we’re a good fit.
+No. The first 45-minute Google Meet is complimentary—an opportunity to connect, ask questions, and see if we’re the right fit.

 Next Steps

-Click Let’s Connect to schedule your free 45-minute Google Meet.
-We’ll discuss your site, goals, and next steps in creating your Legacy Home.
+Click Let’s Connect to schedule your complimentary 45-minute Google Meet.
+We’ll discuss your goals, site, and next steps in creating your Legacy Home™.